syncfusion-content/wpf-docs/wpf/Image-Editor/Zooming.md

 ---
 layout: post
 title: Zooming and panning support in syncfusion SfImageEditor WPF.
-description: Zooming and panning support.
+description: Zooming and panning support in Syncfusion Essential Studio WPF ImageEditor (SfImageEditor) control, its elements and more.
 platform: wpf
 control: SfImageEditor
 documentation: ug
 ---

-# Zooming and Panning
+# Zooming and Panning in WPF ImageEditor (SfImageEditor) control

 ## Zooming